County Dublin: Agriculture

 Despite having the smallest farmed area of any county, Dublin is one of Ireland's major agricultural producers.
 Dublin is the largest producer of fruit and vegetables in Ireland, the third largest producer of oilseed rape and has the fifth largest fishing industry.
 Fingal alone produces 55% of Ireland's fresh produce, including soft fruits and berries, apples, lettuces, peppers, asparagus, potatoes, onions, and carrots.
 As of 2020, the Irish Farmers' Association estimates that the total value of Dublin's agricultural produce is €205 million.
 According to the CSO, fish landings in the county are worth a further €20 million.

 Approximately 41% of the county's land area (38,576 ha) is farmed.
 Of this, 12578 ha is under tillage, the 9th highest in the country, and 6500 ha is dedicated to fruit & horticulture, the 4th highest.
 Rural County Dublin is considered a peri-urban region, where an urban environment transitions into a rural one.
 Due to the growth of Dublin city and its commuter towns in the north of the county, the region is considered to be under significant pressure from urban sprawl.

 Between 1991 and 2010, the amount of agricultural land within the county decreased by 22.9%.
 In 2015, the local authorities of Fingal, South Dublin and Dún Laoghaire–Rathdown developed a joint Dublin Rural Local Development Strategy aimed at enhancing the region's agricultural output, while also managing and minimising the impact of urbanisation on biodiversity and the identity and culture of rural Dublin.

 The county has a small forestry industry that is based almost entirely in the upland areas of south County Dublin.
 According to the 2017 National Forestry Inventory, 6011 ha of the county was under forest, of which 1912 ha was private forestry.
 The majority of Dublin's forests are owned by the national forestry company, Coillte.
 In the absence of increased private planting, the county's commercial timber capacity is expected to decrease in the coming decades, as Coillte intends to convert much of their holdings in the Dublin Mountains into non-commercial mixed forests.

 Dublin has 810 individual farms with an average size of 47.6 ha, the largest average farm size of any county in Ireland.
 Roughly 9,400 people within the county are directly employed in either agriculture or the food and drink processing industry.
 Numerous Irish and multinational food and drink companies are either based in Dublin or have facilities within the county, including Mondelez, Coca-Cola, Mars, Diageo, Kellogg's, Danone, Ornua, Pernod Ricard and Glanbia.
 In 1954, Tayto Crisps were established in Coolock and developed into cultural phenomenon throughout much of the Republic of Ireland.
 Its operations and headquarters have since moved to neighbouring County Meath.
-Another popular crisp brand, Keogh's, are based in Oldtown, Fingal.
+Another popular crisp brand, Keogh's, are based in Oldtown.